Meet Boulder Acupuncturist and Functional Medicine Clinician

 - I believe you should leave my office feeling better than when you walked in.

-- I believe in patient-centered healthcare.
-You know your body better than anyone else ever will.
-As your Boulder acupuncturist and holistic healthcare provider, I want you to feel empowered to take care of your health and understand the process of healing and all the available paths to wellness.
+- I believe you know your body better than anyone else ever will.
+As your Boulder acupuncturist and functional medicine provider, I want you to feel empowered to take care of your own health, understand the process of healing and all the available paths to wellness.

 - I believe in medicine that looks at you as a whole person and not a collection of separate symptoms.
 Everything is connected.